-HH-R32

-Drainage, reclamation or excavation of Category A places listed in Appendix 1A (Wetlands etc).
+HH-R32 Drainage, reclamation or excavation of Category A places listed in Appendix 1A (Wetlands etc).
 This rule shall not apply to water level management permitted by Rule A2.3.1 a. (i).
-MWRC

-HH-R33

-Clearing, spraying, felling, burning or otherwise damaging, including by stock damage, any areas listed as Category A in Appendices 1B, or 1C, (Significant Indigenous Forest/Vegetation, and Outstanding Natural Features).
-MWRC [PC65]
+MWRC HH-R33 Clearing, spraying, felling, burning or otherwise damaging, including by stock damage, any areas listed as Category A in Appendices 1B, or 1C, (Significant Indigenous Forest/Vegetation, and Outstanding Natural Features ).
+MWRC [PC65] HH-R34 Partial or complete demolition of Category A significant historic built heritage.
+HH-R35 Relocation of any Category A significant historic built heritage to another site.
+HH-R36 External additions and alterations to any Category A significant historic built heritage.

-HH-R34

-Partial or complete demolition of Category A significant historic built heritage.

-HH-R35

-Relocation of any Category A significant historic built heritage.

-HH-R36

 HH-R37 Any activity that is not specifically provided for as a permitted, restricted discretionary, or discretionary activity is a non-complying activity.
 HH-R38 Disturbance of graves or grave markers in the cemeteries listed in Appendix 1F.